PTSD and narcissistic abuse can go hand-in-hand.

-No one in my life understands PTSD and narcissistic abuse.
-I barely understand the connection.
-I only understand what it looks like in my everyday life.
-It manifests itself like this:
+No one in my life understands the relationships between PTSD and narcissistic abuse.
+I don’t entirely understand the science behind the biochemistry, but I feel it in my everyday life.

 My body became so used to feeling on edge, ready for some kind of attack or betrayal, never knowing when it would come, waiting to be ground down.
 It’s still there to a degree and I wonder when it will leave, although it’s much better now.

 I now perceive my life through a filter that I don’t know how to let go of.
 The anxiety can be made worse at any given time by anything, internal or external.
 An unwanted thought.
 Something someone says.